VibinRam/DP2/Notes/PS1 data retrieval.md

 - The Extremely Luminous Quasar Survey in the Pan-STARRS 1 Footprint (PS-ELQS)([2019](https://iopscience.iop.org/article/10.3847/1538-4365/ab20d0))
 	- Has a machine readable cds file that contains the PS1-ELQS footprint.
 592 Quasars.
+- Banados et al. 2016 has a catalog of all known quasars at $z > 5.6$ as of the end of 2016 march.
+	- 173 quasars in total.

 #### 2MASS and AII WISE catalogues